Threefold office

-The threefold office (munus triplex) of Jesus Christ is a Christian doctrine based upon the teachings of the Old Testament of which Christians hold different views.
-It was described by Eusebius and more fully developed by John Calvin.
+The threefold office (munus triplex) of Jesus Christ is a Christian doctrine based upon the teachings of the Old Testament of which Christians hold distinct views.
+It was described by Eusebius, more fully developed by John Calvin, and features in the teaching and practice of a range of Christian denominations.

 The doctrine states that Jesus Christ performed three functions (or "offices") in his earthly ministry: those of prophet, priest, and king.

 In the Old Testament, the appointment of someone to any of these three positions could be sanctioned by anointing him by pouring oil over his head.
 Thus the term messiah, meaning "anointed one", is associated with the concept of the threefold office.
 While the office of king is that most closely associated with the Messiah, the role of Jesus as priest, which involves intercession before God, is also prominent in the New Testament, being most fully explained in chapters 7 to 10 of the Book of Hebrews.

 The three offices

 Eusebius worked out this threefold classification and wrote: "And we have been told also that certain of the prophets themselves became, by the act of anointing, Christs in type, so that all these have reference to the true Christ, the divinely inspired and heavenly Word, who is the only high priest of all, and the only King of every creature, and the Father’s only supreme prophet of prophets."
-During the Reformation this concept played a substantial role in scholastic Lutheran Christology and in the christology of Reformed theologians such as John Calvin as well as that of John Wesley.
+During the Reformation this concept played a substantial role in scholastic Lutheran Christology and in the christology of reforming theologians such as John Calvin, as well as (later) that of John Wesley.

-The entry in the Evangelical Dictionary of Theology claims that Christian theologians view all the other roles of Christ as falling under one of these three distinctions.
+The entry on the Offices of Christ in the Evangelical Dictionary of Theology claims that Christian theologians view all the other roles of Christ as falling under one of these three distinctions.

+Biblical formulations

 Prophet

 Christ is the mouthpiece of God as the Prophet by speaking and teaching the Word of God, infinitely greater than all prophets, who spoke for God and interpreted the will of God.
-The Old Testament prophet brought God's message to the people.
+The Old Testament prophets brought God's message to the people.
 Christ, as the Word, the Logos, is the source of revelation.
 Accordingly, Jesus Christ never used the messenger formula, which linked the prophet's words to God in the prophetic phrase Thus says the Lord.

-The Bible refers to the prophetic nature of Christ in the following verses, among others:
+The New Testament refers to the prophetic role of Christ in the following verses, among others: